In nature, there are different types of rocks available, i.e., rocks are classified into three categories, Geologically, chemically, and structurally.

 This classification is based on the mode or process of formation of a rock.
 Thus, some rocks may be formed from natural hot molten materials.

-Others may be formed at ordinary temperatures from compaction of particles or sediments, and still, others may be formed from the previous two types by the action of temperature, pressure, and fluids on them.
+Others may be formed at ordinary temperatures from compaction of particles or sediments, and still.

 Therefore, in the geological classification of rocks following three types of rocks are recognized.